 Along the way, the child piano prodigy became a celebrated concert soloist and a genre-bending interdisciplinary artist noted for her unique blending of live music, poetry, spoken word and recorded material.
 Chief among those projects is “Voices,” a three-part suite by composer and violist Ljova Zhurbin, also an immigrant from the former Soviet Union, which was commissioned by Faliks with major funding from the Lowell Milken Fund for Jewish American Music at UCLA and which she debuted in March 2020 at the UCLA American Jewish Music Festival.

-The triptych, heavy with personal resonance for both Faliks and Zhurbin, features recorded performances by, among others, cantor Gershon Sirota, a renowned Jewish liturgical singer who spent much of his career in Odessa and who was killed during the Warsaw Ghetto uprising against German forces in Poland in 1943.
-Zhurbin’s great-grandparents were executed in Odessa in 1941.
+The triptych, heavy with personal resonance for both Faliks and Zhurbin, features recorded performances by, among others, cantor Gershon Sirota, a renowned Jewish liturgical singer who spent much of his career in Odesa and who was killed during the Warsaw Ghetto uprising against German forces in Poland in 1943.
+Zhurbin’s great-grandparents were executed in Odesa in 1941.

 “That’s the piece that brought Jewishness to me in a very personal way,” Faliks says.

 UCLA Newsroom recently spoke with Faliks about music, history and Jewish identity.

 You say in one of your pieces, “I knew I was a musician before I knew I was Jewish.”
 What ultimately made you want to explore Jewishness through music?

 It was an inevitable part of realizing the tapestry of my past, my family, who I am and how that fits into the diverse communities around me.